• FREE Case Review âžž Call 305-662-6178Text 786-808-1515 EnglishSpanish

 Protecting Yourself Against Medical Mistakes

-New tools and systems are being introduced in the medical industry to help make treatment safer.
+New tools and systems are being introduced in the medical industry to make treatment safer.
 However, errors still impact families every day.
-These are some ways experts recommend being vigilant about your medical care today:
+Experts recommend being vigilant about your medical care through these steps:

-• Find an advocate.
-Ask a family member or friend to attend your appointment with you to help document all of the information from your provider.
-Consider someone who can understand the information and ask valuable questions.
+• Find an Advocate: Have a family member or friend accompany you to appointments to help document information and ask valuable questions.

-• Use technology.
-Keep medical information in a detailed note or app on your phone or computer.
-Having this information in the palm of your hand could help you have better conversations with your physicians and avoid medical errors.
-Find secure phone apps to store and manage your medical records.
+• Use Technology: Keep medical information in a detailed note or app on your phone or computer.
+Secure apps can help you store and manage your medical records, aiding better conversations with your physicians and avoiding medical errors.

 Panter, Panter & Sampedro